tekknolagi/isdt/assignments/05-bld-investigative.md

     uses, the repository itself is still plain Git.
 That means you can clone it, make local commits, and even push your own copy (or fork) to a different hosting provider!
-This illustrates the distributed nature of Git--your local clone contains the entire repository and all metadata needed to reconstruct it elsewhere.
+This illustrates the distributed nature of Git---your local clone contains the entire repository and all metadata needed to reconstruct it elsewhere.

 Open up the